highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 The client options are the following:

-* host - the name of the MQTT broker (e.g. mqtt.mosquitto.com or mqtt.sognekraft.no)
+* host - the name of the MQTT broker (e.g. mqtt.mosquitto.org or broker.hivemq.com)
-* port - 8083 for secure connections, otherwise 1083
+* port - WebSocket port (depends on the broker).
+See [HiveMQ](https://www.hivemq.com/mqtt/public-mqtt-broker/) for an example.
 * user - empty for anonymous clients
 * password - empty for anonymous clients
 * useSSL - true for a secure connection